Migration from Traditional Infrastructure

 #!/bin/bash

-# Monitor key performance metrics efter migration
+# Monitor key performance metrics after migration

 METRICS_FILE="/tmp/post-migration-metrics.json"